bravint/boolean-uk-debugging-approaches/nodejs/README.md

 Imagine your friend wrote this code and doesn't know where he went wrong.
 He doesn't need your fix — he needs to understand the problem so he can write better code.

 You're a code archaeologist now!

-Instruction: go and get visibility on this short program by opening the `index.html` file in your browser.

 ```
 >